 Doing Your Own Medical Research

-Last updated in May 2019
+Last updated May 2022

 An online search or a medical school library may also lead you to support groups and organizations that regularly provide information on your type of medical problem.
 Search for something like “hip replacement forum” or “heart valve replacement forum.”